socek/formskit/doc/tutorial1.rst

 =================
-2.1 Base Tutorial
+2.1 Base tutorial
 =================

-2.1.1 First Form
+2.1.1 First form
 ================

 Formskit was designed to make forms as simple as possible.